AdobeDocs/aep-mobile-sdkdocs/src/pages/solution/adobe-campaign-classic/api-reference.md

 <InlineAlert variant="success" slots="text"/>

-If you are using the `AEPMessagingService.handleRemoteMessage` API, you should not call `CampaignClassic.trackNotificationReceive`.
+If you are using the `AEPMessagingService.handleRemoteMessage` API, you should not call `CampaignClassic.trackNotificationReceive` or `CampaignClassic.trackNotificationClick`.

 <TabsBlock orientation="horizontal" slots="heading, content" repeat="2"/>